Missouri Building Entrepreneurial Capacity

 - Access to Capital

 - Technology Workforce Development Initiatives

 - Physical Infrastructure/Capital Project to Support Entrepreneurial/Research Activities

-- Applicants must have an actual, conditional or anticipated third party cost-sharing commitment to match the requested MTC Grant.
-Additional consideration will be given to meeting the cost-sharing requirement through contribution of in-kind cost-support on a limited basis.
+Applicants must have an actual, conditional, or anticipated third-party cost-sharing commitment to match the requested MTC grant funding.
+Additional consideration will be given to meeting the cost-sharing requirement through a contribution of in-kind cost-support on a limited basis.

 Any proposed project budget requesting reimbursement for indirect costs must limit their indirect cost recovery allocation to no more than 5% of the total amount of funding requested.
 An indirect cost is a cost that is incurred for common or joint objectives and therefore cannot be identified readily and specifically with a particular sponsored project.

 Grant Proposals submitted by eligible Applicant Organizations will be evaluated based upon the five criteria outlined below:

 - Capacity-Building Strategy: An assessment of the relative strength of the Applicant Organization's proposed project, including the submitted proposal, overarching capacity-building goals, structural improvement to an entrepreneurial ecosystem, and articulation of critical milestones.
 The assigned score will reflect the capacity-building strategy's feasibility and clarity, including the underlying logical and factual support.

 - Applicant Experience: An assessment of the relative strength of the Applicant Organization's experience and prior success, including the management team, advisors, collaborators, and mentors committed to the project.
 The assigned score will reflect the strength of the team's experience and ability to develop, implement, and manage the project to achieve the desired outcomes.